lutdinar/crud-laravel-example/README.md

 Database in project using postgresql for save data using Eloquent ORM and using API.
 Connect API using plugin GuzzleHttp for handling request from app to API.

-For running this project on device need composer for install/update depedencies, include update version.
+For running this project on device need composer for install/update dependencies, include update version.
 And don't forget to migrate using php artisan for create table on database and dummy data using syntax 'php artisan migrate:refresh --seed'. after migrate, you can start running project on local development using 'php artisan serve'

 This project not includes API directory!
 API on this project, I saved to more repository (check repository me)